Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of

-In Fig. \ref{fig:flsyst_bias}, we show the systematic bias, \(F^{\mathrm{syst}}_L\), for the MF and HILC cleaned CMB maps.
-The results show that the systematic bias for the MF map before component separation is below the cosmic variance limit of the total reconstructed lensing power spectrum including the lensing potential spectrum ($C_L^{\phi\phi}$) and reconstruction noise ($N_L^{(0)}+N_L^{(1)}$).
-The component separation further reduces the systematic bias to three order of magnitude lower than $N_L^{(0)}$, making it negligible for our analysis.
-For highly non-Gaussian models such as the \texttt{d12s7} model we see the largest $F_L^{syst}$ bias.
-A comparison of Fig. \ref{fig:rel_n0_bias} and Fig. \ref{fig:flsyst_bias} shows that the $\Delta N_L^{(0)}$ bias in reconstruction noise is more pronounced for foreground models dominated by Gaussian small-scale structure, while models with stronger non-Gaussianity highly contribute to the systematic bias in the reconstructed power spectra.
-In Fig. \ref{fig:flsyst_bias} we also present the bias coming from Gaussian contribution, $\Delta N_L^{(0)}$ for the \texttt{d12s7} model after component separation which is almost two order of magnitude larger than corresponding systematic bias arising from non-Gaussian foreground residuals and it is comparable to cosmic variance limit.
+In Fig. \ref{fig:flsyst_bias}, we show the systematic bias, $F^{\mathrm{syst}}_L$, for the MF and HILC-cleaned CMB maps.
+The results show that the systematic bias for the MF map before component separation is below the cosmic variance limit of the total reconstructed lensing power spectrum, including the lensing potential spectrum ($C_L^{\phi\phi}$) and reconstruction noise ($N_L^{(0)}+N_L^{(1)}$).
+The component separation further reduces the systematic bias to three orders of magnitude lower than $N_L^{(0)}$, making it negligible for our analysis.
+For highly non-Gaussian models such as the d12s7 model, we see the largest $F_L^{syst}$ bias.
+A comparison of Fig. \ref{fig:rel_n0_bias} and Fig. \ref{fig:flsyst_bias} shows that the $\Delta N_L^{(0)}$ bias in reconstruction noise is more pronounced for foreground models dominated by the small-scale Gaussian structure, while models with stronger non-Gaussianity contribute significantly to the systematic bias in the reconstructed power spectra.
+In Fig. \ref{fig:flsyst_bias}, we also present the bias coming from the Gaussian contribution of $\Delta N_L^{(0)}$ for the d12s7 model after component separation, which is almost two orders of magnitude larger than corresponding systematic bias arising from non-Gaussian foreground residues, and it is comparable to the cosmic-variance limit.